 Moving your money from your bank account or money market to an investment with a higher return may not be challenging, but it still requires some planning.
 Start by asking yourself these three questions.

 Where Are You Going to Put the Money?

-You need to be careful where you put your cash as you still need access to it without penalties.
-Putting money in your 401(K) or a certificate of deposit (CD ladder) and then having to withdraw it may cost you a large penalty.
+You must be careful where you put your cash as you still need access to it without penalties.
+Putting money in your 401(K) or a certificate of deposit (CD ladder) and then having to withdraw it may cost you a significant penalty.
 Look for options that have low-to-no penalties for withdrawing your money.
-And keep an eye on maturity dates when using a certificate of deposit accounts.
+Keep an eye on maturity dates when using a certificate of deposit account.